 Through a community I was a part of, I was offered the opportunity to go into the wilderness alone for four days and nights.
 My community would care for my children while I focused on clarifying my own vision.
 There was no question for me that this was the right thing to do.

-An extreme experience to say the least; you may want to try just going for a day or one night.
-You might decide to take a real tent with a rain fly but venture out into the wilderness alone.
+An extreme experience to say the least.
+You may want to try just going for a day or one night.
+Maybe you might decide to take a real tent with a rain fly but venture out into the wilderness alone.
 You may discover yourself and find peace of mind in the woods.